Skip to Content

 ££

-Established in 1990, Beach Blanket Babylon quickly made a name for itself as one of the best-looking restaurants in London.
-Housed in a Rococo-style Georgian Mansion, it’s one of the places to see and be seen in the city.
+Established in 1990, Beach Blanket Babylon quickly made a name for itself as one of London’s best-looking restaurants.
+Housed in a Rococo-style Georgian mansion, it’s one of those see-and-be-seen spots to dine.

 NoMad Restaurant